Compiled from my ten-part series at Capital Research Center

 Soros ceased making direct grants to his Romanian foundation in 2014, considering Romania’s democracy sufficiently developed and the organization capable of self-sufficiency.

 In April 2017, the Foundation for an Open Society officially closed its doors.
-The Serrendino Foundation — formerly the Foundation for Social Inclusion and Cohesion, and a FSD partner — absorbed it and much of its staff.
+The Serrendino Foundation — formerly the Foundation for Social Inclusion and Cohesion, and an FSD partner — absorbed it and much of its staff.

 Between 1990 and 2014, Soros had poured over $160 million into the country, not counting the several million he gave indirectly to Romanian organizations through CEE Trust.
-Compared with Romania’s GDP in 1992, Soros’s total funding in Romania would equal nearly $130 billion in the U.S. in 2017.
+Compared to Romania’s GDP in 1992, Soros’s total funding in Romania would equal nearly $130 billion in the U.S. in 2017.
 Measured against Romania’s GDP in 2017, it would equal around $3.6 billion in the U.S. — still more than Soros has yet spent on philanthropy and politics in the U.S.

 Soros’s philosopher-hero Karl Popper championed the open society as a place in which individuals thrive absent government coercion.
 Soros, however, elevates the concept above the individual.
 Noting how Popper showed that both fascism and communism relied on state power “to repress the freedom of the individual,” Soros extended the argument to contend “that an open society may also be threatened from the opposite direction — from excessive individualism.”